 Sea salt and freshly ground black pepper to taste

-Add 1 teaspoon of butter and mushrooms to a heavy based, medium sized saucepan and saute over medium/high heat for a few minutes, stirring occasionally, until just softened.
+Add 3 teaspoons of butter and the mushrooms to a heavy based, medium sized saucepan and sauté over medium/high heat, stirring until all the moisture has evaporated and mushrooms have softened.

 Add eggs, water, herbs and seasoning to jug and whisk until combined well.

-Add cooled tomatoes to mushroom mixture and combine.
+Add roasted tomatoes to mushroom mixture and toss through.

-In a non-stick, 15cm (across the base) frypan, add the other teaspoon of butter and melt over medium/high heat then brush over the entire base of the pan.
+Meanwhile, in a non-stick, 18cm (across the base) frypan, add a heaped teaspoon of butter and melt over medium/high heat then brush over the entire base of the pan.

-Pour in egg mixture so it covers the base entirely and, using a wooden spoon, make gentle swirling motions within the omelet for 20 seconds or so until you can see cooked bits among the raw omelet.
-Cook further untouched for 1 minute, or until omelet has cooked around the edges and underneath then, using a slotted spoon to drain well, spoon mushroom and tomato mixture onto one half of the omelet.
+Pour in egg mixture so it covers the base entirely and, using a wooden spoon, make swirling motions within the omelet for 20 seconds or so until you can see cooked bits among the raw omelet.
+Cook further untouched for 1-2 minutes, or until omelet has cooked around the edges and underneath then spoon mushroom and tomato mixture onto one-half of the omelet.

-Turn heat down to low/medium then flip over other side of the omelet onto the mushrooms using an egg flip and continue cooking for a further minute or two until cooked through.
+Turn heat down to low/medium then flip over other side of the omelet onto the vegetables using an egg flip, then continue cooking for a further minute or two until egg is cooked through.

 Serve immediately with dressed salad.